SAP/sap-commerce-db-sync/docs/performance/PERFORMANCE-GUIDE.md

 `migration.data.reader.batchsize`
 `migration.data.reader.batchsize.{table}`

+**NOTE** Table specific batch size change will be not respected when resuming migration.
+In this case restarted pipeline will keep initially defined batch boundaries, based on batch size set during migration initial startup.

 ### Blocking Pipe

 The batches read by the reader workers will be written to a blocking pipe as wrapped datasets.